-Asia Today: Seoul Surge Appears To Spread Around South Korea
+Asia Today: Seoul surge appears to spread around South Korea

-SEOUL, South Korea: South Korea added its most new virus cases in months on Friday, driven by a surge around the capital that appears to be spreading nationwide.
+SEOUL, Korea, Republic Of — South Korea added its most new virus cases in months on Friday, driven by a surge around the capital that appears to be spreading nationwide.

 The 324 new infections was its highest single day total since early March and the eighth consecutive triple-digit daily increase.